alpacaaa/react-native-media-queries/README.md

 **NOTE:** This example, as is, **will not work** because React does not re render the interface unless the state or the props have been updated.
 You can force a component to re render (even if it's not encouraged), so that this module actually works.
 It's a bit of a hack but depending on your situation it might be the only way to have the styles update on orientation changes / window resize.
+You can pass a callback to `onLayout`, it will get fired only if the styles have changed.

 Here's how you would use `forceUpdate` to force a re render and make the previous example work: